zouppa/qpi/README.md

-# QPI
-## _A Holo visualization of the QSphere to help Quantum Programing with Qiskit learning_
+## _QPI: A Holo visualization of the QSphere to help Quantum Programing with Qiskit learning_

 QPi is an implementation of the Qiskit platform meant to facilitate learning by visualizing the Qsphere from different views.
 With QPi you can: